Zamolodchikov recurrence relation and modular properties of effective coupling in $\mathcal{N}=2$ SQCD: Asymptotic behaviour of instanton partition function at large vevs

 \subsection{Next orders of the saddle point equation}

 We will use the redefinition of $\omega(y)$ (\ref{eqn:omegaredef}) to simplify the expanded saddle point equation (\ref{eqn:structureTaylor}) order by order.
-Namely, we will choose $\alpha(y)$ in such a way that in each order of perturbation theory in terms of $1/A$ the highest derivative cancels.
-In the first order it can be done by setting
+Namely, we will choose $\alpha(y)$ in such a way that at each order of perturbation theory in terms of $1/A$ the highest derivative cancels.
+At first order it can be done by setting

-Dependence of $\alpha$ on yet unknown function $\tilde{\omega}$ is not important because the system of equations composed from (\ref{eqn:new-omega}) and (\ref{eqn:alpha-lead}) can be solved perturbatively order by order.
+Dependence of $\alpha$ on a yet unknown function $\tilde{\omega}$ is not important because the system of equations composed of (\ref{eqn:new-omega}) and (\ref{eqn:alpha-lead}) can be solved perturbatively order by order.
 The branch of the logarithm can be chosen to be the standard one, having a cut at the negative real semi-axis.
 Then $\alpha$ is holomorphic in the region where $\omega$ is.
-With (\ref{eqn:alpha-lead}), (\ref{eqn:structureTaylor}) becomes just
+With (\ref{eqn:alpha-lead}), (\ref{eqn:structureTaylor}) becomes

-In other words, up to a replacement of function $\omega$ by $\tilde{\omega}$ according to (\ref{eqn:new-omega}) and (\ref{eqn:alpha-lead}), not affecting the periods, the shift of the argument by $\epsilon/A$ in the left hand sides of (\ref{eqn:Rstructure}) can be ignored not only in the leading, but also in the subleading order with respect to $\epsilon/A$.
+In other words, up to a replacement of the function $\omega$ by $\tilde{\omega}$ according to (\ref{eqn:new-omega}) and (\ref{eqn:alpha-lead}), not affecting the periods, the shift of the argument by $\epsilon/A$ in the left-hand sides of (\ref{eqn:Rstructure}) can be ignored not only at the leading, but also at the subleading order with respect to $\epsilon/A$.
+At second order we set